squall1988/multi-task-gradient-boosting/README.md

 # Experiment Results
 Results from the real datasets for RMSE over 10 repetitions.
 The statistically best model is highlighted in bold.

-(Independent-Lightgbm: Train T models for T tasks, Aggregate-Lightgbm: Train one model for T tasks(regard T tasks as one task))
+(Independent-XGBoost: Train T models for T tasks, Aggregate-XGBoost: Train one model for T tasks(regard T tasks as one task))

 |Dataset|Measure|Trace|LASSO|rMTFL|Dirty|Independent-XGBoost|Aggregate-XGBoost|Variance-based Multi-Task GBDT|Entropy-based Multi-Task GBDT|
 |---|:---:|---:|:---:|---:|:---:|---:|:---:|---:|:---:|